The Best Drive-In Movie Theatres Near Toronto

 There’s nothing like a drive-in movie theatre for a blend of old-school nostalgia and the latest films.
 The big screen, the headlights, the scent of concession popcorn drifting on the breeze—it’s a classic night out for a reason.

 It’s no wonder that the atmosphere at a good drive-in movie theatre has made it into countless films, too, from Grease to Cars.
-It’s simply the stuff that movies are made of, and made for.
-And fortunately for film fans, there are several drive-in movie theatres near Toronto where you can get in on this experience yourself.
+It’s simply the stuff that movies are made of and made for.
+Fortunately for film fans, there are several drive-in movie theatres near Toronto where you can get in on this experience yourself.

-From brand new drive-ins to mid-century screens that have been pleasing families and date-night couples since the 1960s, there are some options to choose from.
+From brand-new drive-ins to mid-century screens that have been pleasing families and date-night couples since the 1960s, there are some options to choose from.
 And whether you’re looking for something close to downtown Toronto for a quick evening out or further afield to cap off a day in the country, there’s a little something for everyone.
-These are six of the best drive-in movie theatres near Toronto.
+These are five of the best drive-in movie theatres near Toronto.

 Just outside of Mississauga, the 5 Drive-In has been part of the Oakville community since the 1960s.
 In addition to three screens with a variety of films, the 5 Drive-In also offers edible treats like funnel cake and chilli cheese dogs to accentuate the film-going experience.

 With brand-new family-friendly films and new releases for grown-ups, Starlite Drive In is one of the closest to downtown Toronto.
-There are combo deals on concessions meals that will make even family budgets a breeze, and the theatre is just a hop, skip and jump from other fun daytime activities like the Rogers Reservoir Conservation Area and numerous golf clubs.
+There are combo deals on concessions meals that will make even family budgets a breeze, and the theatre is just a hop, skip and jump from other fun daytime activities, including numerous golf clubs.

-Caramel popcorn, Dip-In-Dots and slushies are just some of the classic movie theatre fare that awaits at the Mustang Drive-In outside of Guelph Lakes an hour from Toronto.
+Kettle corn, hotdogs and ice cream treats are just some of the delicious theatre fare that awaits at the Mustang Drive-In outside of Guelph Lakes an hour from Toronto.
 On Thursdays, there are special deals like group pricing for a car-load of visitors.
 Just keep in mind that the Mustang is a cash-only operation, so be sure to have plenty for tickets and treats—in Canadian dollars, if you’re an international visitor.